 It takes long hours to write it all down so please share responsibly.
 Hope you enjoy!

 “Cold Hands” is a sorrowful progressive metal song from my debut album and it’s about departing with someone you love.
-It was inspired by music of some progressive and math metal bands, so there are polyrhythms, unorthodox rhythms and complicated riffs going on in 5/4 all along.
+It was inspired by music of some progressive and math metal bands, so there are polyrhythms, unorthodox structures and complicated riffs going on in 5/4 all along.
 There is a CGCFG#C tuning, a partial capo, lots of harmonics and percussion so I would consider that an intermediate level difficulty song.

-“Foretaste” is from my second album and that's a dedication to my first lovely guitar named Larisa (yes, that small one with a red scratch plate on it!).
+“Foretaste” is from my "Beyond The Box" album and that's a dedication to my first lovely guitar named Larisa (yes, that small one with a red scratch plate on it!).
 I really like this song because it has an interesting and diverse development and a catchy melodic chorus.
 There are lots of unusual techniques in DGBF#BD tuning but it’s not that hard in general.
 The melodies keep going throughtout the song and it’s very satisfying to play and to listen to.

 This simple tune became viral on YouTube in Russia back in 2015 and has helped me a lot in my career. it looks pretty complicated because of an advanced guitar tapping in standard tuning, but in fact It’s not as hard, though it takes some practice to get all the notes sound properly.
 The only issue is that you would have to learn how to pen tap first haha!
-Though it’s very easy, just look up for tutorials on YouTube to get some basics.
+No worries, it’s very easy, just look up for tutorials on YouTube to get some basics.

-“Imprisoned (Dubstep Guitar)” is one of my favorites to play live and it’s about being stuck in some place or situation without any way out of there despite any of your efforts.
-Also I explore a cool technique invented by a UK guitarist Haythem Mohammed which he calls “Dubstep Wobble”.
+“Imprisoned (Dubstep Guitar)” is one of my favorites to play live and it’s about being stuck in some place or situation without any way out of there despite of your efforts.
+Also I explore a cool technique invented by the UK guitarist Haythem Mohammed which he calls “Dubstep Wobble”.
 It sounds very huge and electronic, especially if you use a delay pedal.
 This song is in relatively simple tuning CGCFAD with a partial capo and I guess it requires intermediate level skills to perform.

 “Recovery” is from my debut album and it’s pretty old but I still find it very decent.
-It’s about getting over hurt and pain and moving forward enjoying your life.
+The tune is about getting over hurt and pain and moving forward enjoying your life.
 There is a standard tuning but millions of different types of harmonics require very precise and focused playing.
 It can be hard to perform at first, but it’s a very rewarding piece, so just take your time to get it down.
 Don’t forget to check a trio version of that song on my YT channel.
 It’s ethnic nature truly shines through that collaboration.

 When I was arranging that beautiful tune I tried to add lots of my ideas into it because that’s something I don’t usually do when I arrange other people’s songs.
 So that was an experiment but I liked the result and recently I’ve recorded a new upgraded version of it which the tab represents.
 There is an accessible DFCFAD tuning, relaxed tempo and lots of melodies based around harmonics all over the place which create that dreamy vibe.
 There is some detuning too, but you can easily avoid that by checking my older cover version of that song.